bigspider/LedgerHQ.github.io/_posts/2021-01-07-ethereum-plugins.md

 ## Case overview: the Compound plugin

 Compound is a well known set of DeFi smart contracts allowing people to lend and borrow cryptocurrencies in a trustless fashion on the Ethereum blockchain.
-We recently added support for Compound lending operation and we’re going to present a schematized overview of the flow of a lending transaction processing assisted by a plugin.
+We recently added support for Compound lending operation and we’re going to present a schematized overview of the flow of a lending transaction process assisted by a plugin.

 ![compound plugin interactions schema](../assets/eth_plugins/compound-plugin-interactions-schema.png "Overview of a lending transaction processng using a plugin")